 Safely Using a Car Seat to Protect Your Child

-Once a parent is using a car seat to protect their child, that seat is still only effective if it is properly installed in the vehicle.
+If a parent is using a car seat to protect their child, that seat is only effective if it is properly installed in the vehicle.
 Alarmingly, over ninety percent of children’s car seats are not installed correctly.
-This is a serious danger for children and parents need to be vigilant making sure car seats and buckled in properly.
-There are many resources available that will check your vehicle to make sure the car seat is correctly installed.
+This is a serious danger for children, and parents need to be vigilant in making sure car seats are installed and used properly.
+Many resources are available to help you ensure a car seat is correctly installed.

-Dealing with a collision can be a lot easier if you have a good attorney, especially if your child was involved in the accident.
-Morris Bart Alabama Personal Injury Attorneys have decades of experience dealing with the complexities of insurance claims and car accidents.
-If you or your child were involved in an accident, call Morris Bart for a free consultation.
+Dealing with a collision can be a lot easier if you have an attorney on your side, especially if your child was injured in the accident.
+The Alabama personal injury attorneys at the Morris Bart law office have decades of experience dealing with the complexities of insurance claims and car accidents.
+If you or your child were involved in an accident, call the Morris Bart law firm for a free consultation.

 We’re available 24/7, and we’d like to help you get the money you deserve.
 We have several locations across Alabama.
 Connect with a lawyer today by calling (800) 537-8185.